LachlanStephan/notes/README.md

-# notes
-a repository of notes
+A collection of notes - sorted by language